yonavee/SQL/README.md

 # Youa's SQL Portfolio

+/*Welcome to my SQL portfolio
+Outside of my full time job I have been learning SQL This repository holds some of the projects I've been working on

--- Welcome to my SQL portfolio.
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions: theyoua.vang@gmail.com
+Feel free to take a look and reach out if you have any questions: youa-vang@outlook.com